spectraphilic/wsn_riot/README.md

 In RIOT programs are by default built for the native port (Linux process).
-But we have changed this, in `wsn_riot` programs are by default built for the `feather-m0` board.
+But we have changed this, in `wsn_riot` programs are by default built for the `lora-e5-dev` board.
 Anyway, our apps don't build for the native port, because they require the arduino feature.

 If you wish to try building for a different board, you need to pass the appropriate build option:

-    BOARD=remote-revb make -C apps/wsn-shell
+    BOARD=feather-m0 make -C apps/wsn-shell

 # Build options

 The build can be modified passing some parameters, these may be useful:

-    # The board to build for, default is feather-m0
+    # The board to build for, default is lora-e5-dev
-    BOARD=remote-revb
+    BOARD=feather-m0

     # Port the mote is connected to, default is /dev/ttyACM0
     PORT=/dev/ttyUSB1